 - Sicking your dog on someone

 - Swinging an object at someone’s head, even a relatively light object

-Even tiny objects like a pencil can count as a deadly weapon.
+Even tiny objects like pencils can count as deadly weapons.

 Whether it is you or someone you love who was arrested, the answer is the same: know your rights and be your own advocate.
 There are three things you can do to protect yourself during and after your arrest: